Editor’s Note: This post was originally published on April 19, 2019.

 Shifting my focus to and from various things in the day is tough for me, but I discovered a few strategies that help me form a habit to more agilely more from task to task throughout the day.
 The advice below comes from things that worked for me personally to limit my anxiety and increase my ability to move from trying situations easier and more positively.

-1a.
-Pray, Hope, and Don’t Worry: Saint Padre Pio, a 20th century mystic and stigmatist, was a man whose powerful presence captivated a multitude of people.
+Saint Padre Pio, a 20th century mystic and stigmatist, was a man whose powerful presence captivated a multitude of people.
 “Pray, hope, and don’t worry,” he exclaimed.
 When I first heard this statement in high school, I always thought it was a pious saying that overly religious people told you when things got tough.
-Certianly, I did not believe praying, hoping, and simply not worrying actually had a basis in reality.
+Certainly, I did not believe praying, hoping, and simply not worrying actually had a basis in reality.

-After nearly a decade of being a parent, I have since learned that prayer is effective.
+After nearly a decade of being a parent, I learned about the power of prayer.
 Hoping even amid a seemingly hopeless situation is effective.
 The last part of DO NOT WORRY is a part that I struggle with mightily, but at least I am aware of my deficiency.
 Padre Pio continues to provide comfort to me.
 He reminded me the importance of the presence of God even when you cannot feel it,

 As someone with diagnosed ADHD, I struggle with honing in on the trees of the forest instead of stepping away to notice the beauty of the forest [or life] as a whole.
 Jotting down a few of my blessings everyday on a Post-It note is an easy way for me to daily remind myself to continue an attitude of gratitude.

 Exercise with Exorcise Your Personal Demons